ekmagiccat/galactic-age/README.md

 - Above the list of files on the repository, click "Code".
 - Then click "Download ZIP".
 - After downloading, open the file.
-- Navigate to "index.html".
-Then open the file in your browser of choice for viewing.

-Then, download Webpack Setup:
+- Then, download Webpack Setup:

 **This was written for Node version 16, if you have a different version of Node, this will not work.
 See the bottom of this file for more information**

-There are a lot of commands to run, and a lot of things to install and configure, here are the essentials of what you will need to do:

 First we will begin by initializing `npm`, run this command in your terminal, in the directory of your template: